How to design a Surface Water Treatment Plant for your University Coursework

 What is a Water Treatment Plant?

 Water treatment is any process that improves the quality of water to make it appropriate for a specific end-use.
-The end use may be drinking, industrial water supply, irrigation, river flow maintenance, water recreation or many other uses, including being safely returned to the environment.
+The end use may be drinking, industrial water supply, irrigation services, river flow maintenance, water recreation or many other uses, including being safely returned to the environment.
 Water treatment removes contaminants and undesirable components or reduces their concentration so that the water becomes fit for its desired end-use.
 This treatment is crucial to human health and allows humans to benefit from both drinking and irrigation use.

 When designing water treatment facilities, the main factors to be considered are the type of water source, finished water quality, the skill of facility operators and the available size of funds.